DTJF/libpruio/src/doc/_6_messages.md

 kernel pinmux claims.
 This is not an error, but a warning.
 It occurs when you loaded the kernel module for pinmuxing on kernel 3.8, and
 \Proj cannot read in directory `/sys/kernel/debug`.
-Anyway, your programm will run unless it tries to change a pin configuration.
-(Like on a no-pinmux configuration, In contrast, when an universal overlay is loaded, you won't see this message.
+Anyway, your program will run unless it tries to change a pin configuration.
+(Like on a no-pinmux configuration.
+In contrast, when an universal overlay is loaded, you won't see this message.
 The constructor auto-switches the overlay pinmuxing method.) -> Either execute the program with `sudo`, or enable the free pinmux feature (= calling constructor